DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 #### RMSProp

-A modified version of AdaGrad particularly suited for nonconvex optimazation where the gradient accumulation (i.e., $\mathbf{r}$ vector) is exponentially weighted on a moving window.
-The idea behind such a change is that for NN training it may take a large number of gradient steps to convergence to a satisfactory solution, and therefore it is important for the LR not to decrease too fast in the first few hundred steps.
+A modified version of AdaGrad particularly suited for nonconvex optimization where the gradient accumulation (i.e., $\mathbf{r}$ vector) is exponentially weighted on a moving window.
+The idea behind is that for NN training it may take a large number of gradient steps to converge to a satisfactory solution, and therefore it is important for the LR not to decrease too fast in the first few hundred steps.
 In mathematical terms, a single change is needed to the AdaGrad equations, namely:

 $$
 \mathbf{r}_{i+1} = \rho \mathbf{r}_i + (1-\rho)\mathbf{g}_{i+1} \cdot \mathbf{g}_{i+1} \\